Have you ever heard about the rule of 7 in marketing?!

 So what should I do now?
 Paid or Organic Marketing?

 Consultation should be the answer.
 Lots of factors determine the method we use in marketing.
 All the previously mentioned promotions need marketing experts to reach the desired results.
-We handed you over your handbook to perform the best business marketing promotions but paid, or organic is to be decided upon your type of business and the available resources.
-Contact us at BSMART creative agency, and we will direct you to the correct path.
+We handed you over your handbook to perform the best business marketing promotions but paid, or organic is to be decided on your type of business and the available resources.